akamai/hface/docs/connections.rst

 .. literalinclude:: ../examples/custom_server.py

+(The example should run as it is.
+It is available in `examples/custom_server.py <https://github.com/akamai/hface/blob/main/examples/custom_server.py>`_)

 HTTP connections are handled in the ``handler()`` function.
 The example function consumes HTTP events: when it receives request headers, it sends an HTTP response (ignoring any request body).